 Working closely with Naples Cat Alliance in the past, the Animal Control officers reached out to see if they would be able to help the ailing cat.
 The Naples team were quick to agree.

-The poor fur-baby was a bit battered and worse for the wear, in dire need of assistance.
+The poor ditch kitty was a bit battered and worse for the wear, in dire need of assistance.

 They believe that he was thrown from the window of a moving car into the bushes.
 He was underweight at only 8 pounds and had abrasions covering his body and face.
-His fur was one giant mat, covered with burrs and pine needles and he was infested with fleas.
+His fur was one giant mat, covered with burrs and pine needles from the ditch.
+Also, he was infested with dreaded fleas.

 Sadly, the vet did confirm his injuries were consistent with those from being thrown from a vehicle.
-He was also already neutered so some careless human had just decided they didn’t want him any longer.
+He was also already neutered so some careless human had just decided they didn’t want him any longer–literally ditching him.